Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-RomanGAnker/README.md

 v.02 is a JavaScript program that uses the "B" button to initialize the second movement of the jumping jack action using LED lights.
 Activity_2.js

+### v0.3
+v0.3 Is a small game that uses RNG to determine who wins, a player wins after getting a score of 2.
+Button AB will display current score.

 **[etc.]**

 ## Designs